trozamon/hadmin/README.markdown

 and not nearly as annoying as XML.
 So, you need to be in whatever directory you want all this YAML to be stored in.

-To generate the initial YAML configuration from existing Hadoop XML configuration, run
+To generate initial YAML template, run

-    hadmin init <directory>
+    hadmin init

-This will dump a bunch of YAML into the current directory that Hadmin will modify and use to generate Hadoop XML.
+in the directory that you'd like to keep your configuration in.

 ## Generating Hadoop configuration
 Generating Hadoop configuration can be accomplished by running